bartr/gitops/README.md

 - az CLI (logged into the correct subscription)
 - kubectl CLI (logged into the correct cluster)
 - A GitHub Personal Access Token with `repo` permissions
-  - If using SSO, make sure to enable the PAT for the GitHub tenant
+  - If using SSO, make sure to enable the PAT for the GitHub organization

 ## Install Arc for GitOps